 Whole grains can really bulk up a meal and make it more filling and they're generally on the cheaper side.
 Buy a package of wheat berries, whole wheat couscous, cook it up and freeze it in single portions to throw into salads or soups when you need them.
 The whole grains will also keep you full longer and may help aid in your weight loss efforts. - kristen44

 5. Plan and prep meals ahead.

-Whether it's veggies for the week, tomorrow's breakfast, lunches or dinners, prepping food in advance is a step in the right direction towards eating healthy.
+Whether it's veggies for the week, or tomorrow's breakfast, prepping food in advance is a step in the right direction towards eating healthfully.
 Plus, it's also a good way to make sure you're eating what's in the fridge, to minimize waste.

 I spend some time every weekend planning my meals for the week.
 I don't mind eating leftovers so I plan on eating the same thing several times.
 I try to at least get my lunches prepped on Sunday so I'm starting the week off right.
 Then I might make something to eat on Monday night for dinner and eat that several times as well. - sweetautumn